JacobUH/Coogify-Music-App/README.md

 ## Project Overview

 Our project aims to display the uses of topics of database systems whether for someone who doesn't know anything or someone who has worked with databases before.
-Throughout the semester, we'll be collaboratively working on our web application, The Online Music Library, to showcase our understanding of Database System principles.
+Throughout the semester, we'll be collaboratively working on our web application, Coogify Music - The Online Music Library, to showcase our understanding of Database System principles.

 ## Getting Started